For years, I shunned the idea of setting a New Year's resolution — I knew it wouldn't stick.

-At the end of 2014, facing professional burnout and an uncertain future, I chose one word to usher in 2015, a word I hoped would guide me during the more hectic times: calm.
+Years ago, facing professional burnout and an uncertain future, I chose one word to usher in the new year, a word I hoped would guide me during the more hectic times: calm.

-I rang in 2018 with creativity, making a quiet promise to myself to not let passion projects slide amid work and relationships and family and everything else that begs our attention throughout the year.
+I ran another year in with creativity, making a quiet promise to myself to not let passion projects slide amid work and relationships and family and everything else that begs our attention throughout the year.

 The one-word resolutions don't dominate my life.
 Instead, they're just loose themes.
 If I'm struggling to make a decision about something, I'll choose the option that best aligns with that year's word.
 If I find myself drifting off course, I simply remind myself to get back on track — no guilt required.

 I don't need a gym membership or a new hobby or more money or anything else that many other common New Year's resolutions call for — just a little intention, and I'm all set.

 And after this particular year — this year — it almost seems wrong to ask ourselves much more than that.

 So if you're looking for a New Year's resolution but can't bear to fail at yet another promise to yourself to lose 10 pounds, feel free to borrow mine.
 Here are a few tips: The idea is to focus on the big picture, not the details.
 This resolution is about creating a fuller life, not about feeling guilty about the small things.